ansible/ansible/docsite/rst/playbooks_roles.rst

 .. _dynamic_static:

-Dynamic vs. Static Includes
+Dynamic versus Static Includes
 ```````````````````````````

-As of Ansible 2.0, the way include tasks are processed was changed.
-In 1.9.x and lower, includes acted
-as a pre-processor statement and were read in during playbook parsing time.
-This created problems when
-variables from sources such as inventory variables like group and host vars (which are not available during
+Ansible 2.0 changes how include tasks are processed.
+In previous versions of Ansible, includes acted as a pre-processor statement and were read during playbook parsing time.
+This created problems with things like inventory variables (like group and host vars, which are not available during
 the parsing time) were used in the included file name.

-Ansible 2.0 instead made includes "dynamic", meaning they are not evaluated until the include task is
+Ansible 2.0 instead makes includes "dynamic", meaning they are not evaluated until the include task is
 reached during the play execution.
-This changed allowed the reintroduction of loops on include statements,
+This change allows the reintroduction of loops on include statements,
 such as the following::

    - include: foo.yml param={{item}}